British police search properties in probe into ex-ambassador Mandelson over Epstein ties

 With polls suggesting Mr Starmer is already unpopular with the British public, some lawmakers say his position is under threat.

-Mr Mandelson, who resigned from Mr Starmer’s Labour Party on Feb 1 and quit his position in Parliament’s upper chamber
+Mr Mandelson, who resigned from Mr Starmer’s Labour Party on Feb 1 and quit his position in Parliament’s Upper Chamber on Feb 3, has not responded to messages seeking comment.

-The newly released emails suggest that in 2009, Mr Mandelson sent Epstein a memo written for former prime minister Gordon Brown about possible UK asset sales and tax changes, and in 2010 gave Epstein advance notice of a €500 billion bailout by the European Union.
+The newly released e-mails suggest that in 2009, Mr Mandelson sent Epstein a memo written for former prime minister Gordon Brown about possible British asset sales and tax changes, and in 2010, gave Epstein advance notice of a €500 billion (S$751 billion) bailout by the European Union.
 REUTERS